anshu-intern/FE-youtube-clone/README.md

 # YouTube-Clone-Using-the-MERN-Stack
 YouTube Clone Using the MERN Stack

-A full-stack YouTube clone where users can view and interact with videos.
+Front end for YouTube clone where users can view and interact with videos.
 This project is built using MongoDB,Express, React, and Node.js (MERN stack).